fuzzco/fuzznuxt/README.md

 1. Uncomment the `require(...ContentFull.vue)` line from that same file.
 1. Uncomment the `universal.build.extend` function in `nuxt.config.js`.

 This will replace links that start with a slash with `nuxt-link` components (so in Prismic, creating a web link to `/news` would result in a seamless transition when clicked).
+The main downside of this option is a slightly larger build size, since `prismic-content-full` requires the full Vue build to render at runtime.

 ## Flow